The Content View Query

 quoteParameters are also accepted on the

 searchLayout element defines what layouts needs to be used when rendering the search document model: it will be in charge of displaying the search form.
-Since 5.5, this element accepts a
+This element accepts a

 showFilterForm element makes it possible to show this form above the content view results.

 The result layouts control the display of resulting documents.
 It states different kinds of rendering so that it's possible to switch between them.
 They also accept a title and an icon, useful for rendering.

 The layout configuration is standard and has to follow listing layouts configuration standards.
 The layout template, as well as widgets displaying selection checkboxes, need to perform an Ajax selection of documents, and re-render the action buttons region.

 selectionList element will be used to fill the document list with given name.

 Selection is done through Ajax, so that selection is not lost when not performing any action thanks to this selection.